 Dua Al Qunoot translation

 Allah, guide me among those whom You have trained, pardon me among those whom You have forgiven, turn to me in friendship among those on whom You have turned in the company, and bless me in what You have bestowed, and save me from the evil of what You have decreed.
-For verily You decree and none can influence You, and he is not humiliated whom You have befriended, nor is he honoured who Your enemy is.
+You decree, and none can influence You for indeed, and he is not humiliated whom You have befriended, nor is he honored who Your enemy is.
 Blessed are You, O Lord, and Exalted.
 There is no place of safety from You except with You).”

 See Irwa’ al-Ghaleel, hadeeth no. 426, 429.